privacysandbox/protected-auction-key-value-service/tools/latency_benchmarking/README.md

     ```sh
     ./tools/serving_data_generator/generate_test_riegeli_data
-    GENERATED_DELTA=/path/to/GENERATED_DELTA_FILE
+    GENERATED_DELTA=/path/to/delta/dir/GENERATED_DELTA_FILE
     aws s3 cp $GENERATED_DELTA s3://bucket_name
     ```

-1. (optional) Write UDFs & upload
+1. Provide a directory of SNAPSHOT (or DELTA) files with keys that should be sent in the request to the server.
+This SNAPSHOT (or DELTA) file should only have `UPDATE` mutations.
+The tool will iterate through each SNAPSHOT file, select keys from that file, and run benchmarks with those keys.

+    For this example, we'll use the generated DELTA files from step 1

     ```sh
-    UDF_DELTA=/path/to/UDF_DELTA_FILE
-    aws s3 cp $UDF_DELTA s3://bucket_name
-    ```

-1. Provide a SNAPSHOT/DELTA file with keys that should be sent in request.
-This SNAPSHOT file or DELTA file should only have `UPDATE` mutations.
-Copy it to `tools/latency_benchmarking` and name it `SNAPSHOT_0000000000000001`.

-    For this example, we'll use the generated DELTA file from step 1

-    ```sh
-    cp $GENERATED_DELTA tools/latency_benchmarking/SNAPSHOT_0000000000000001
+    SNAPSHOT_DIR=/path/to/delta/dir/
     ```

 1. Set up your terraform config files and save them